Charles Bierman

-Charles S. Bierman (1845 – August 4, 1879) was an American professional baseball player who played one game for the Fort Wayne Kekiongas in 1871.
+Charles S. Bierman (c.
+1845 – August 4, 1879) was an American professional baseball player who played one game for the Fort Wayne Kekiongas in 1871.
 He went hitless in two at bats, had one walk, and committed two errors at first base.
 Bierman died in his hometown of Hoboken, New Jersey on August 4, 1879, and is interred at Hoboken Cemetery.